kamil0m/LexiFlash/readme.md

 Styling: Bootstrap Library

 --Installation and Setup--
 No installation is required as the app operates directly in the browser.
 To try the demo, visit lexiflash.vercel.app.
 For setting up your own user:
 -Replace the Supabase server.
 -Edit the config.dev.json file with your configuration.

 --Usage--
 -Learning Mode
-Users are presented with a word or expression and must type it in the chosen language.
+Users are presented with a word or expression and must type its equivalent in another language.
 Upon submission:
 If the answer is correct, the next word is shown.
 If the answer is incorrect, the correct answer is briefly displayed before the user can try again.
 A word is considered learned after five consecutive correct answers.
 -Edit Mode
-Users can manage their vocabulary sets by adding, editing, or deleting entries.
+Users can manage their vocabulary sets by adding, editing, or deleting entries in the vocabulary bank.

 --Demo--
 A demo version for a single user is available at lexiflash.vercel.app.